KhalifahMB/TASK-MANAGER-API/README.md

 ## Permissions

 - The `permission_classes = [IsAuthenticated]` added in the `views.py` file ensures that users must be authenticated (i.e., have a valid token) to access the task-related endpoints.
+- The `IsSuperuserOrAssignee` custom permission class allows only the superuser or the task's assignee to access the Task Detail, Update, and Delete endpoint.

 ## Additional Notes